Step 4 - Service of process

 You do not have to pay to have the court forms served on the abuser if law enforcement serves the papers.
 The sheriff or marshal can serve domestic violence restraining orders for free2 but your county may require that you fill out a “fee waiver application” first.
 If you hire a professional process server to serve the abuser, you must pay him/her on your own.

 If you were not able to have the abuser served before the court date, you can ask the judge for a new hearing date and another temporary restraining order.
 There is a specific form that will need to be filled out to request that the hearing is continued and it must be done before the hearing.
-You can go to the CA Courts website for more information and links to all of these forms or ask the court clerk.
-If the judge believes that you made a "diligent effort" to accomplish personal service, the judge can allow an alternative method of service if there is reason to believe that the abuser is purposefully avoiding (evading) service.
+If the judge believes that you made a “diligent effort” to accomplish personal service, the judge can allow an alternative method of service if there is reason to believe that the abuser is purposefully avoiding (evading) service.
 Alternative methods of service include, but are not limited to:

 - service by publication, which is when the summons is published in a newspaper that is most likely to give actual notice to the party to be served and a copy is mailed to the abuser’s address (if known)

 - service by mail, return receipt requested, to the most current address for the abuser; or

 - delivering a copy of the court papers to the respondent’s home or place of employment in care of someone who is at least 18 years old and then mailing a copy to the address where it was delivered.3